 Rhea Perlman played Carla Tortelli, an obnoxious and brash bartender and single mother of six.

-Perlman, seen here with her husband Danny DeVito in 2010, most recently joined the cast of the sitcom "The Mindy Project" as a recurring character.
+Perlman, seen here with her husband Danny DeVito in November 2014, most recently joined the cast of the sitcom "The Mindy Project" as a recurring character.
 She also joined fellow "Cheers" star Kirstie Alley as part of the main cast of the TV Land sitcom "Kirstie," which lasted only 12 episodes before being canceled in July 2014.
 She's also had recent cameos on the sitcoms "The Neighbors" and "Hot in Cleveland" and had a minor role in the 2012 movie "The Sessions."
 Perlman has frequently appeared in stage, television and film roles since "Cheers" came to an end.
 Her other guest roles since "Cheers" include a stint on Alley's semiautobiographical show "Fat Actress," Ted Danson's sitcom "Becker" and Kelsey Grammer's sitcom "Frasier."
 She also had a recurring role on the television drama "Kate Brasher" and the HBO drama "Hung," and had her own show, "Pearl," which ran from 1996 to 1997.

 Woody Harrelson played the none-too-bright Indiana farm boy turned bartender Woody Boyd starting with the show's fourth season.

 Harrelson has gone on to become a movie star since his run on "Cheers," earning Academy Award nominations for his roles in 2009's "The Messenger" and 1996's "The People vs. Larry Flynt."
-He's also starred in such films as "The Hunger Games" movie series as well as in movies such as "Now You See Me," "Zombieland," "No Country for Old Men," "A Prairie Home Companion," "North Country," "Kingpin" and "Natural Born Killers."
+He's also starred in "The Hunger Games" movie series as well as in movies such as "Now You See Me," "Zombieland," "No Country for Old Men," "A Prairie Home Companion," "North Country," "Kingpin" and "Natural Born Killers."
 In July 2014, he received the eighth Emmy nomination of his career (including one win in five nominations for "Cheers") for his role opposite Matthew McConaughey (who also was nominated) in HBO's "True Detective," but both lost out to Bryan Cranston for the final season of "Breaking Bad."